dartmouth-cs98/together/MessageTypes.md

     * When the user unpauses, the client sends this message and then executes an upause client-side.
 Format: `<ID>`
     * The server recieves this, restarts the player's animation, and echoes the message out to the other players.
 Format: `<ID, player_socket>`
     * Each other player recieves this and also restarts that player's animation.
 No response.
+* *Note: This message may no longer be necessary.
+Recieving it client-side doesn't do anything.*

 ### `npc_create`
 * ID: 8